lucaoh21/538-Riddler-Solutions/August.3.2018/README.md

   <img src="http://latex.codecogs.com/gif.latex?0.5%20&plus;%20%280.5%5Ccdot%200.25%29%20&plus;%20%280.5%5Ccdot%200.5%5Ccdot%200.125%29%20%3D%200.65625" alt="equation"/>
 </p>

 At first I thought it would be as easy as finding the solution to the geometric series that appears to be forming.
 But through my simulator I realized my values were off, and that the number of possible solutions for the number of allowed coin flips grows in a very odd pattern.
 I noticed that with 1 coin flip there is 1 possibility to win.
 With 2 coin flips that number does not increase.
-I layed more of these out in the chart below.
+I laid out more of these in the chart below.

 | # Coin Flips | # Solutions|
 -------------|---------------